lilnounsDAO/nounishButton/README.md

 ```
   const firstAction = () => {
-    //onclick action you'd want to intiate as the button is animates
+    //onclick action you'd want to intiate as the button animates
   }

 return (